DisCoTec/discotec.github.io/2025/abstracts.md

 ## 6

-* Antonio Brogi, Roberto Casadei, Nicolas Farabegoli, Stefano Forti and Mirko Viroli. **Declarative Deployment Planning for Green Pulverised Collective Computational Systems**
+**Authors:** Antonio Brogi, Roberto Casadei, Nicolas Farabegoli, Stefano Forti and Mirko Viroli.

+**Title:** Declarative Deployment Planning for Green Pulverised Collective Computational Systems

+**Abstract:**
 To promote non-functional goals (e.g., energy efficiency and reactivity) in system implementations, multiple strategies can be adopted, including the partitioning of distributed applications and the smart deployment of the resulting sub-components across the edge-cloud continuum.